pitiphong-p/CenterAlignedCollectionViewFlowLayout/README.md

 You can use CenterAlignedCollectionViewFlowLayout in Swift 2.2 by checking out tag `0.5.0`
 ## Swift 4.0
 You can use CenterAlignedCollectionViewFlowLayout in Swift 2.2 by checking out tag `0.6.1`
+## Swift 4.2
+You can use CenterAlignedCollectionViewFlowLayout in Swift 2.2 by checking out tag `0.6.2`

 # Usage
 You can set the collecion view's layout to an instance of `CenterAlignedCollectionViewFlowLayout`, that's all.
 You can set its layout both via code or `Storyboard`.